 If an employer intends to utilize the dispute resolution services of the Association in an employment ADR plan, it should, at least 30 days prior to the planned effective date of the program: (1) notify the Association of its intention to do so; and (2) provide the Association with a copy of the employment dispute resolution plan.
 If an employer does not comply with this requirement, the Association reserves the right to decline its administrative services.
 Copies of all plans should be sent to the American Arbitration Association, 1101 Laurel Oak Road, Suite 100, Voorhees, NJ 08043; Email: email@example.com.

-The American Arbitration Association has revised the Employment/Workplace Fee Schedule, effective November 1, 2020.
-The revised fees apply to those cases that meet the definition of a group filing.
-The group filing definition is outlined below.
+The American Arbitration Association has revised the Employment/Workplace Fee Schedule, effective January 15, 2024.
+The revised fees apply to those cases that meet the definition of a Mass Arbitration.
+The Mass Arbitration definition is outlined below.

-This Employment/Workplace Fee schedule will apply to all cases when the American Arbitration Association (AAA) determines in its sole discretion that the following conditions are met:
+This Employment Mass Arbitration and Mediation Fee Schedule will apply to all cases when the American Arbitration Association (AAA) determines in its sole discretion that the following conditions are met:

 a.
-Twenty-five (25) or more similar claims for arbitration or mediation are filed;
+Twenty-five (25) or more similar demands for arbitration or a request for global mediation are filed against or on behalf of the same party or related parties,

-c.
-Counsel for the parties is consistent or coordinated across all cases.
+b. where representation is consistent or coordinated across cases.

 As a not-for-profit entity, the AAA is committed to ensuring that its fees do not interfere with the efficient and cost-effective resolution of disputes.
 While the initial fees have decreased under the group filing fee schedule, the total administrative fee for the company under the group filing fee schedule for a case that does move to a hearing has increased.